 This medical proof is required by state law (Tex.
 ED.
 Code 2.09).
 Once the above materials are submitted, the applicant is assigned a place in registration.
 All applicants may Bowling Class Fee: Student pays cost select only those classes available when they register.
-Students may enroll in certain courses at times other than regular semester Courses in this catalog and contact the Registrar's Office for additional information.
+Students may enroll in certain courses at times other than regular semester registration.
+See Flexible Entry Courses in this catalog and contact the Registrar's Office for additional information.